grm/astro/post-processing/pixinsight/pixinsight.md

 # PixInsight processing

+I do all my post processing in Pixinsight.
+I find it rather easy to have only one tool to do all the stuuf.
+So I invested some time trying to learning it.

+This page won't explain all decision choicies.
+This page aims as a remainder for me ;)

 In order to ease my workflow, i use a specific directory layout at each start :

 ```